Arlington Tree Co.

 I imagine Upper Arlington as our orchard.

 A hundred-tree apple orchard in Pennsylvania was enough to teach me that you can't manage what you don't know.
 A hundred acres of old-growth forest on the Olympic Peninsula was enough to teach me that the work is never done — only tended.
-One zip code of mature canopy in Tree City USA is the same covenant, simply more focused.
+Upper Arlington's mature canopy is the same covenant, simply more focused.

-The trees in 43221 have been here for a hundred years.
-The families in 43220 are inheriting that legacy, and it needs the same stewardship principles that built the original neighborhoods.
+The trees in this neighborhood have been here for a hundred years.
+The families moving in are inheriting that legacy, and it needs the same stewardship principles that built the original streets.
 That DNA — the sugar maples, the oaks, the sycamores — is what makes UA worth protecting.

 The Tree Steward program is a standing relationship.
 I make my orchard round on a regular schedule — checking in on bugs, watching for what's changed season to season.
 After a storm I reach out before you have to call.